ArduPilot/ardupilot/ArduSub/README.md

 	- Change primary baro to 2ndBaro
 8. Flight Modes
 	- Set all to stabilize
-	- Set last flight mode to altHold (Learning mode)
+	- Set Flight Mode 6 to altHold (Learning mode)
 9. Set Up Camera Tilt (if desired)
 	- Use camera tab to connect RC8 to Output Channel 7
 	- Connect camera tilt servo or gimbal to Ch.
 7